Department of Health and Human Services.

 (1) To the extent possible, the balance owed the creditor agency will be liquidated from a final salary check, or other final payments of any nature due the employee from the Department;

-(2) The Secretary will certify the total amount of the Department's collection on the debt and send a copy of the certification to the employee and another copy to the creditor agency; and
+(2) The Secretary will certify the total amount of the Department's collection on the debt and send a copy of the Start Printed Page 42029certification to the employee and another copy to the creditor agency; and

 (3) If the Department's collection does not fully satisfy the debt, and the Secretary is aware that the employee is entitled to payments from the Civil Service Retirement and Disability Fund, or other similar payments that may be due the employee from other Federal Government sources, the Secretary will provide written notification of the outstanding debt to the agency responsible for making such payments to the employee.
 The written notification shall state that the employee owes a debt, the amount of the debt, and that the provisions of this section have been fully complied with.
 The Department shall furnish a copy of this written notification to the creditor agency so that it can file a properly certified debt claim with the agency responsible for making such payments.